Study in Germany

 Master Studies in Germany

 Every year, thousands of international students and scholars choose to study in Germany.
 There are very good reasons for this.
-These include among others International Degree Programmes (IDP) taught in English medium, excellent quality of education, low or no tuition fees, promising career opportunities and above all the vibrant social and cultural milieu.
+These include among others International Programmes taught in English medium, excellent quality of education, no tuition fees, promising career opportunities and above all the vibrant social and cultural milieu.

 How do I choose a university in Germany?